Piscine orthoreovirus: Ia

-This sub genotype of PRV is found primarily in farmed Atlantic salmon in Norway, Chile and Canada.
+This sub genotype of PRV is found primarily in farmed Atlantic salmon in Norway, Chile and Canada, where it has been transmitted to wild Pacific salmon.
 It has been associated with populations exhibiting HSMI.
-It has been found in farmed Chinook salmon in Canada exhibiting Jaundice syndrome, as well as farmed Rainbow trout and Coho showing HSMI like symptoms in Chile and Canada.
+It has been found in farmed Chinook salmon in Canada exhibiting jaundice syndrome, as well as farmed rainbow trout and coho showing HSMI-like symptoms in Chile and Canada.

 Ib

-This sub genotype of PRV is found primarily in farmed Atlantic and Coho salmon in Norway and Chile, additionally being found in farmed Rainbow trout in Chile.
+This sub genotype of PRV is found primarily in farmed Atlantic and coho salmon in Norway and Chile, additionally being found in farmed rainbow trout in Chile.
 It has been present in many salmon with HSMI.
-It has also been found in Coho populations exhibiting Jaundice syndrome.
+It has also been found in coho populations exhibiting jaundice syndrome.